-Restaurants that permit diners to bring their own bottle almost always charge a corkage fee.
+Restaurants that allow customers to bring their own bottle almost always charge a corkage fee.

 1. The Restaurant is Supplying the Service

 The first is probably the most obvious.
-Although you are supplying the wine, the restaurant is supplying the service.
+Although your guests are supplying the wine, you're supplying the service.

 Former beverage director Sean Park says, “Diners may whine and groan about the upcharge, but the reality of proper wine service is that there’s so much more to it than simply pouring a glass from a bottle.”